-Lakers Rumors: Brandon Ingram Talks About Trade Rumors And Posterizing Former Teammate Corey Brewer
+Lakers Rumors: Brandon Ingram Talks About Trade Rumors & Posterizing Former Teammate Corey Brewer

 Former second overall pick Brandon Ingram is expected to be one of the NBA players that the Los Angeles Lakers will trade to the New Orleans Pelicans to acquire All-Star center Anthony Davis.
 The rumors heated up when Davis informed the Pelicans that he has no intention of signing the massive contract extension that they are planning to offer next summer and wanted to be traded to a team where he can consistently win and contend for the NBA championship title.

 Though his future in Los Angeles is currently up in the air, Brandon Ingram’s game doesn’t seem to be affected by the trade rumors.
-In their recent game against the Philadelphia 76ers on Tuesday night, the 21-year-old power forward posted a career-high 36 points, together with five rebounds and five assists, on 80.0 percent shooting from the field.
+In their recent game against the Philadelphia 76ers on Tuesday night, the 21-year-old power forward posted a career-high 36 points with five rebounds and five assists, on 80 percent shooting from the field.

 Brandon Ingram is aware that his name is currently surfacing in trade rumors linking the Lakers to Anthony Davis.
 Ingram said that he understands that the NBA is a business and will just try to control what he can control.
 In a post-game interview, Ingram also made it clear that his recent performance has nothing to do with the trade speculations.